ksefcovic/CYBR4580/README.md

 + A few applications exist that work similarly to the proposed application, but

 Our technical plan will work along these lines:
-+ Find open source Android libraries and modify them to send MAC to server
++ Find open source Android libraries relating to NIC general purpose driver
++ Modify the general purpose drive to send MAC to server
 + Create alerting code
 + Update application to scrape IP information and send notification
 + Create web application